Skip to Main Content

 What conveniences you prioritize may vary depending on what you’re accustomed to.
 Consumers who are used to doing most tasks online may value digital banking resources over branch location convenience.
 The opposite may be true for those more accustomed to branch banking.

-So, even if you plan to do almost everything online, you might want a bank with some physical branches.
+So, even if you plan to do almost everything online, you might want a bank with some branches.

 4. Take a look at credit unions

-Many consumers are familiar with the biggest banks, but credit unions are worth considering too.
+Many consumers are familiar with the biggest banks, but credit unions are worth considering, too.

 Joining a credit union is not as difficult as it used to be.
-Quite a few are available nationwide and many allow you to qualify for membership simply by joining an organization or making a donation to a charitable organization.
+Quite a few are available nationwide, and many allow you to qualify for membership simply by joining an organization or making a donation to a charitable organization.

 5. Find a bank that supports your lifestyle